 - Regional accreditation agencies generally offer accreditation to all kinds of institutions within a geographic region

-- National accreditation agencies generally offer accreditation to a specific kind or specialization of institution around the country (e.g., nursing or technical programs)
+- National accreditation agencies generally offer accreditation to a specific kind of specialization of an institution around the country (e.g., nursing or technical programs)

-Regional accrediting bodies are often thought of as more reliable and reputable than national accrediting bodies.
+Regional accrediting bodies are usually more reliable and reputable than national accrediting bodies.

 This partially has to do with the fact that students generally transfer between schools within the same geographic region.
-Regional accrediting agencies insure that requirements are similar enough to one another that students aren’t penalized too heavily for transferring institutions.
-Also, regional agencies are also better able to keep track of the programs they accredit as they have fewer institutions in their region than a national accrediting agency.
+Regional accrediting agencies insure that requirements are similar enough to one another.
+This is so transferring students aren’t too heavily penalized.
+Also, regional agencies are also better able to keep track of the programs they accredit.
+They have fewer institutions in their region than a national accrediting agency.

 You just need to take a look further into their accreditation.
-Checking to see if the accrediting agency is recognized by the USDE is one of the best ways to determine if the program is legitimate.
+Check to see if the USDE recognizes the accrediting agency.
+It is one of the best ways to determine if the program is legitimate.

 It is also important to remember that most regionally accredited colleges and universities (such as larger state universities) often do not accept credits from nationally accredited schools.

 If you are looking to further your education after this degree, or are considering transferring, it may not be worth the time and money to attend a nationally accredited school as opposed to a regionally accredited school.

 Some programs require specific accreditation because they pertain to a specific area of study — like nursing or law

 This is a type of accreditation, called “specialized” or “programmatic” accreditation, is given to a specialized professional or graduate program.
 This is largely because of the specific requirements for graduates from these programs.
 For example, many nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN) which is a national accrediting body specializing in nursing programs.
 Other examples include the American Bar Association (ABA) which accredits law programs or the American Dental Association (ADA) which accredits dental programs.